peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Use the AsEInteger method instead.

 Converts this object to an arbitrary-precision integer.
-Fractional values are truncated to an integer.
+Fractional values re truncated to an integer.

 <b>Return Value:</b>